depressing-drawers/Paranormal-Footage-Credibility-System/README.md

 to represent the amount of credibility eroded by their inclusion.
 This is not to say it is impossible for footage with a low credibility score to be genuine, but instead represents if it is probable, rather than possible.

-compiled binary executable available at https://dddwares.itch.io/paranormal-footage-credibility-system
+More info available at https://dddwares.itch.io/paranormal-footage-credibility-system